researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 1. ComboDroid first initializes the recording process and freshly starts the app, during which no event will be recorded.
 If the startup script is provided or recorded, it will be used to do additional initialization.
-2. After initialization, the shell will show `Waiting for event....`, and the tester can begin sending events.
+2. After initialization, `Waiting for event....` will show on the terminal, and the tester can begin sending events.
 Currently, ComboDroid accepts events via the following ways:
     - GUI events: to send GUI events, the tester can directly touch the screen.
 Currently, ComboDroid accepts touch, long touch, and straight swipe events;
-    - System events: ComboDroid currently accepts (1) BACK, HOME, and VOLUME key events, and (2) adb shell command which the tester can directly input in the shell;
+    - System events: ComboDroid currently accepts (1) BACK, HOME, and VOLUME key events, and (2) adb shell command which the tester can directly input in the terminal;
     - Specifying start and end of a use case (not needed for the startup script): the test can input `start` and `end` in the shell to specify the start and end of a use case, respectively; and
     - Specifying the end of an execution trace: the tester can input `halt` in the shell to stop recording an execution trace.
-    *Note*: After receiving each event, ComboDroid will dump the GUI layouts and record them, and cannot handle another event before showing `"Ready recording event, waiting for the next event`  on the shell.
+    *Note*: After receiving each event, ComboDroid will dump the GUI layout and record the event, and cannot handle another event before showing `"Ready recording event, waiting for the next event`  on the terminal.
 3. After finishing recording an execution trace, ComboDroid will show `Enter 1 to start recording, 2 to quit` on the shell, asking whether the tester wants to record another trace.
-The tester can either input `1` to go back to step 1, or `2` to quit.
+The tester can either input `1` to go back to step 1, or `2` to quit recording.

 ## Reuse ComboDroid for further purposes